 Click the button below to learn more about SafetyWing’s setup or read our insider review for the full tasty scoop.

 The eco-friendly city of Portland is one of the coolest destinations in the USA.
-So, it’s no surprise that such an eclectic and varied destination would offer such a variety of top accommodation.
+So, it’s no surprise that such an eclectic and varied destination would offer such a variety of top accommodations that are eco-friendly.

-In addition to the eco-lodges in Portland, the city is bicycle-friendly and well-connected with public transport, to further contribute to lowering the impacts of your visit.
+The city is bicycle-friendly and well-connected with public transport, so you can ditch the car and fully embrace your vacation whilst committing to sustainability.
 Much of the unique accommodation in Portland is within walking distance of shops, restaurants, and bars, so when the weather’s good, a leisurely stroll is highly recommended.